salvaguerrero/NonConvexPLF_code/README.md

 # NonConvexPLF_code

-This repository is part of a Research Project developed by Salvador Guerrero García and directed by Javier Garcia Gonzalez (PhD from I.C.A.I).
+This repository is part of a Research Project developed by Salvador Guerrero García and directed by Javier García González (PhD from I.C.A.I).

 ## Research Goal
 The goal is to apply the linearization methods proposed in Nonconvex piecewise linear functions: Advanced formulations and simple modeling tools, (by Joey Huchette and Juan Pablo Vielma) in modeling the non linear relationships presented in Power Storage devices such as lithium bateries.